Consumer medicine information

 Patients with pulmonary disease, in particular asthma, should be carefully monitored during treatment with Asacol.

-Adverse drug reactions to sulphasalazine.
+Adverse drug reactions to sulfasalazine.

-Patients with a history of adverse drug reactions to sulphasalazine therapy should be kept under close medical supervision.
+Patients with a history of adverse drug reactions to sulfasalazine therapy should be kept under close medical supervision.
 Treatment must be stopped immediately if acute symptoms of intolerance occur such as abdominal cramps, acute abdominal pain, fever, severe headache and rash.

 Gastric and duodenal ulcers.